basterb12/trees/README.md

 In console: (1) navigate to directory containing scripts - (2) python import_data.py INPUT_FILENAME.TXT - (3) python sens.tree.comb.py
 .
 Outputs: (1) ‘DATE_interp_sensor_gpx.csv’ (in Output/Output - air_location), (2) 'DATE_air_tree_matched.csv' (in Output/Output - air_tree_distance), (3) 'DATE_[TREESINRADIUS]_all_air_tree_data.csv' (in Output/Output - all_air_location_tree)
 created in specified output directory.
 Files contain (1) matched sensor and gpx data; (2) sens+gpx data mached with tree database; (3) sens+gpx+trees including distances to trees and tree characteristics.

-T-test using R for adjacent tree, non-tree air quality relationships in 'Data processing' folder as 't_test_by_species.R' Test R Scripts for data analysis using a GAM in mgcv are located in 'Test scripts' folder.
-Still being worked on.
+Only output (3) is used in analysis.
+Other files (1 and 2) are created for possible data inspection.

 ## 2. Database